g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 However, after a change in government, the Korea Communications Commission (KCC) accused the project of political bias and misuse of public funds.
 Under pressure from budget cuts and audits, the platform was shut down in early 2023.
 Parti is now continuing fact-checking activities on its own platform—Digital Civic Square (디지털시민광장)—in preparation for the 2025 presidential election.

 In parallel, KCC decided to impose heavy penalties on Parti, including an order to return subsidies and pay substantial fines.
-Parti has condemned these measures as "clear oppression."
+Parti has condemned these measures as "targeted oppression."

 ## FactCheckNet and Other Related Projects
 ### FactCheckNet (팩트체크넷)